-- Lung cancer is the second most common cancer affecting both women and men in Western Australia¹.
+- Lung cancer is one of the most common cancers affecting both women and men in Western Australia.

-- In 2014, 623 Western Australian men and 484 Western Australian women were diagnosed with lung cancer¹.
+- In 2019, 693 Western Australian men and 564 Western Australian women were diagnosed with lung cancer.

 Common symptoms of lung cancer include: